Qiskit/qiskit-serverless/README.md

 1. Prepare local Qiskit Serverless infrastructure
    1. Install Docker
       You can use any runtime that you prefer to run Docker on your machine: Docker Desktop, podman...
 If you are using a MacOS with ARM processors we highly recommend to use [Colima](https://github.com/abiosoft/colima) as your container runtime to avoid problems with that architecture.

+      This is a project that takes advantage of distributed computing, so it places a high demand on resources.
+We recommend increasing the assigned resources to these runtimes.
+In case of Colima for example we typically use:
+      ```shell
+      colima start --cpu 4 --memory 8 --disk 100
+      ```
    1. Install qiskit-serverless on your local system (we recommend using a [virtual environment](https://docs.python.org/3/library/venv.html)).
       ```shell
       pip install qiskit-serverless